sz-tamas/floater/README.md

 **floater:standby-off**
 When sending global (document) event all floaters will start recalc and changing top on next scroll or *floater:recalc*.
 When sending targeted event only the target will start recalc and changing top on next scroll or *floater:recalc*.

+**floater:cache** (global/target)
+When sending global (document) event all floaters will cache elements position & height.
+When sending targeted event only the target floater will cache elements position & height.

 ## Usage example